spotify/heroic/repackaged/bigtable/README.md

 This contains shading of `com.google.cloud.bigtable:bigtable-client-core`.

 It also includes a transitive dependency to `netty-tcnative-boringssl-static` to make it more opinionated.
+This does mean that this module will be platform-specific to where it is being built.

 See [pom](pom.xml) for details.